RKKY interaction in graphene: Discussion

 The results of Ref. \cite{bunder} correspond to Eq. (\ref{effective6}) with a small but substantial difference: the terms with $\xi_n=\xi_m$ are discarded \cite{bunder2}, which breaks the symmetry of the RKKY interaction we discussed.
 We want now to consider a simple toy model to additionally explain that these diagonal terms are relevant and should be where they are.
 Our arguments will follow the consideration of the magnetism of electron gas in Ref. \cite{landau}.

 Let the spectrum of $H$ consists of pairs of states having the same energy, and $H_{int}$ has non-zero matrix elements only between the states belonging to the same pair.
 Then the quantum mechanical problem of finding the spectrum of the Hamiltonian $H_T$ can be solved exactly, each doublet is split, $E_n^{(1,2)}= E_n\pm |V_{n,1;n,2}|$.
-The thermodynamic potential is

-where $\Omega^{0}(E)$ is the thermodynamic potential of the isolated level with the energy $E$.
-Expanding with respect to interaction we obtain

-which corresponds to the diagonal terms in Eq. (\ref{effective6}).
+The thermodynamic potential is where $\Omega^{0}(E)$ is the thermodynamic potential of the isolated level with the energy $E$.
+Expanding with respect to interaction we obtain which corresponds to the diagonal terms in Eq. (\ref{effective6}).
 The issue of diagonal terms can be also connected to the difference between the real- and imaginary-time approaches the authors of Ref. \cite{bunder} emphasize in their paper.
 Our opinion is that calculation of magnetic susceptibility using real--time method (Kubo formula) gives the adiabatic susceptibility.
 On the other hand, for the calculation of the RKKY interaction we need the isothermal susceptibility, which is given by the imaginary--time method.

-Analytical calculations of the RKKY interaction can be done using Eq. (\ref{effective6}).
-In this case instead of Eqs. (\ref{aaa46}) and (\ref{aaa5}) we would obtain